 Ball University’s online MSN degree program is intended for students who have an interest in specializations in Nurse Educator, Nurse Administrator, or FNP.
 Because these course offerings are available entirely online, it’s possible for students to continue working full-time while achieving their educational goals.
 For those who have an associate’s degree in nursing and a bachelor’s outside of nursing, an RN to MS option is also available.
 Each of the degree programs Ball University offers through the School of Nursing receives its accreditation from the CCNE (Commission on Collegiate Nursing Education).

 Ball State began in 1918 when the Ball family (of the Ball Jar company) bought and donated a former normal school to the state of Indiana.
 For the last century, Ball State has made the needs of Indiana’s people its highest priority.
-Ball State currently ranks one of the top 25 Best Online Graduate Nursing Programs according to U.S. News & World Report.
+Ball State currently ranks as one of the top 25 Best Online Graduate Nursing Programs according to U.S. News & World Report.
 Their motto is, “We Fly,” and it’s meant to reflect who the people are and what they do at the university.
 It’s their mission to empower students, faculty, and staff to take risks as a means of achieving success.

 Degree: MSN – Nurse Educator, Nurse Administrator, or FNP